ROCm/omniperf/src/docs/analysis.md

   ... ...
   ```

-  > Note: You'll see your filtered kernel(s) indicated by a asterisk in the Top Stats table
+  > Note: You will see your filtered kernel(s) indicated by an asterisk in the Top Stats table

 - Baseline comparison